SofijaBosk/simple_games/README.md

 Whack a Mole:
-    You're supposed to click on the appearing circles before they dissapear.
+    You're supposed to click on the appearing circles before they disappear.
 If it dissapears without you clicking it you lose points.
-    There are difficulties easy ,average and hard(lako, srednje,tesko).
+    There are difficulties easy, average and hard(lako, srednje,tesko).
     Movement- using the mouse.

 Dodge:
-  Dont get hit by the the randomly comming balls.
+  Don't get hit by the the randomly comming balls.
   Movement- using the arrow keys.